LightNat/hellokotlin/README.md

 # hellokotlin

   - A brief documentation for beginners in kotlin.
-The following information is included:
+Check below for more information.
 <br>

 **<i>What You Need</i>**